AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 For [!DNL Pega Profile Connector] destinations, [!DNL Platform] creates a `.csv` file in Amazon S3 storage location that you provided.
 For more information about the files, see [Activate audience data to batch profile export destinations](../../ui/activate-batch-profile-destinations.md) in the segment activation tutorial.

 A successful import of profile data from S3 inserts data in the Pega Customer profile datastore.
-The imported Customer profile data can be validated in Pega Customer Profile Designer , as shown in the following figure.
+The imported customer profile data can be validated in Pega Customer Profile Designer , as shown in the following figure.
 ![Image of the UI screen where you can validate Adobe profile data in Customer Profile Designer](../../assets/catalog/personalization/pega-profile/pega-profile-data.png)

-In Pega Customer Decision Hub, Data Administrators can configure data jobs in Customer Profile Designer to import profile data periodically from S3 as shown in the following figure.
+In Pega Customer Decision Hub, data administrators can configure data jobs in Customer Profile Designer to import profile data periodically from S3 as shown in the following figure.
+See the [additional resources](#additional-resources) for more information about how to configure data jobs to import profile data from Amazon S3.
 ![Image of the UI screen to configure data jobs in Customer Profile Designer](../../assets/catalog/personalization/pega-profile/pega-profile-screen-image1.png)

 ## Additional resources {#additional-resources}